RECOMMENDED PREPARATION AND BASIC SKILLS

 Anyone who has a VISA and needs extra time or facilities will take examinations in the C.A.T. and must bring in the appropriate paperwork at least 2 days prior to each exam (as per the instructions for the VISA and C.A.T.).
 Failure to do so will result in taking the examination in class with everyone else.

-The final examination for seniors will be waived IF the grade average after Lab Test 4 is above 90%.
+The final examination for graduating seniors will be waived IF the grade average after Lab Test 4 is above 90%.

 The labs themselves will not be graded.
 However, all material on labs will be tested after every 3 labs.
-This would include, the problems you did on the lab, the vocabulary on the lab, and the explanations on the lab.
+This would include the problems you did on the lab, the vocabulary on the lab, and the explanations on the lab.
 Simply writing the answer down on the lab in a group effort doesn't mean that you know it.
 Make sure you know it and not just your lab neighbor!

 To pass the course you will need a total average of more than 60%.

-Any phone or communication device that is heard or seen being used (texting/email) in class will require the owner to bring treats for the entire class to the next class. .Failure to do so will forfeit 10 homework points from whatever the total (0 > -10).
+Any phone or communication device that is heard or seen being used (texting/email) in class will require the owner to bring treats for the entire class to the next class. .Failure to do so will forfeit 10 homework points from whatever your total (0 > -10).

 Intro Meteorology Modules - Earth-Sun Geometry, Radiation, Climate Controls, Moisture, & Hurricanes.